-- 1. The University and Assistants Joint Board shall consist of members in the following classes: - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) (i) eight members of the Senate, four of whom at least shall be either Heads of institutions or other persons concerned with the administration of assistant staff therein, appointed as follows: - (1) four persons, of whom one at least shall be a member of the Council, appointed by the Council; - (2) four persons appointed by the General Board; - (ii) the Registrary, the Director of the Finance Division, and the Academic Secretary, and the Head of the Human Resources Division of the University Offices (or their deputies) who shall be members ex officio; - (c) such number of University assistants representing bargaining units as the Council shall determine after discussion with those organizations to which the Council have granted negotiating rights.
-The Council shall from time to time announce in a Notice published in the Reporter: - (i) a definition of each bargaining unit; - (ii) the number of members of the Board in class (c) representing each organization to which negotiating rights have been granted for that bargaining unit.
+- (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) (i) eight members of the Senate, four of whom at least shall be either Heads of institutions or other persons concerned with the administration of assistant staff therein, appointed as follows: - (1) four persons, of whom one at least shall be a member of the Council, appointed by the Council: - (2) four persons appointed by the General Board; - (ii) the Registrary, the Director of the Finance Division, and the Academic Secretary, and the Head of the Human Resources Division of the University Offices (or their deputies) who shall be members ex officio; - (c) such number of University assistants representing bargaining units as the Council shall determine after discussion with those organizations to which the Council have granted negotiating rights.
+The Council shall from time to time announce in a Notice published in the Reporter:

+- (i) a definition of each bargaining unit; - (ii) the number of members of the Board in class (c) representing each organization to which negotiating rights have been granted for that bargaining unit.

-Members of the Board in class (b)(i) shall be appointed in the Michaelmas Term to serve for four years from 1 January following their appointment; provided that, if at any time among the members in sub-class (1) there has ceased for any reason to be at least one member who is also a member of the Council, the Council shall have power to replace, if necessary, one of the members in that subclass so as to satisfy that requirement for the remainder of the tenure of the person so replaced.
+Members of the Board in class (b)(i) shall be appointed in the Michaelmas Term to serve for four years from 1 January following their appointment; provided that, if at any time among the members in sub-class (1) there has ceased for any reason to be at least one member who is also a member of the Council, the Council shall have power to replace, if necessary, one of the members in that sub-class so as to satisfy that requirement for the remainder of the tenure of the person so replaced.
 Members of the Board in class (c) shall serve for such length of time as may be decided by the organization that they represent.